alordiel/dropdown-multisite-selector/readme.txt

 * fixed issue with WordPress repository and the last commit

 = 0.6.2 =
-* fixed issue with including a php files and trailing slashes for XAMPP and may be some windows server systems
+* fixed issue with including a php files and trailing slashes for XAMPP and may be some Windows' server systems

 = 0.6.1. =
 * Implementing better security